-If you’re someone interested in attending a coding bootcamp but don’t have the ability to attend a full-time coding bootcamp, you may want to consider attending a part-time program instead.
+If you’re someone interested in attending a coding bootcamp, but you don’t have the ability to attend full time, you may want to consider attending a part-time program instead.

-Here are 6 benefits of going to a part-time online coding bootcamp:
+Here are 6 benefits of enrolling in a part-time online coding bootcamp:

 1. You don’t have to quit your job

 One of the biggest roadblocks to attending a full-time, immersive bootcamp is having to give up your job to attend.
 For many people, this simply isn’t a viable option – whether they’re taking care of their families or can’t afford to give up a steady income for an extended period of time.
 Choosing a part-time coding bootcamp allows you to uphold your responsibilities while learning to code.